future of

 Food Economics and Policy

-Partner: Georg-August-Universität Göttingen
+Partner: University of Göttingen

 Micro- and nanostructures of food